neilsustc/neilsustc.github.io/notes/2016-spring/discrete-mathematics.md

 Example: Prove that \\(\sqrt{2}\\) is irrational

-# Chapter 2 Basic Structures: Sets, Functions, Sequences, Sums, and Matrices
+# 2 Basic Structures: Sets, Functions, Sequences, Sums, and Matrices

 ## Sets